-- Quality and pertinence of the AI/ML benchmarks (e.g., HPL-MxP, MLPerf) used for the evaluation of the computing capacity of the existing EuroHPC supercomputer.
+- Quality and pertinence of the general system features (including compute, storage, connectivity, etc.), taking into account the needs of the AI users, and demonstrating the existence of enough computing resources for training large scale and general-purpose AI models and emerging AI applications. - Ouality and pertinence of the AI/ML benchmarks (e.g., HPL-MxP, MLPerf) used for the evaluation of the computing capacity of the existing EuroHPC supercomputer.
 Inclusion of pertinent examples of training large AI models, if available. - Pertinence of and extent to which the proposed AI/HPC software ecosystem (including software stacks, platforms, libraries, workflows, etc.) available at the hosting entity is comprehensive, suitable for AI development and is preparing the next generation of complex AI applications.